sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 Where pageInfo is the data structure that you wanna inspect.

 ## Use sitespeed.io from NodeJS
 If you want to integrate sitespeed.io into your NodeJS application you can checkout how we do that in [our Grunt plugin](https://github.com/sitespeedio/grunt-sitespeedio/blob/master/tasks/sitespeedio.js).
-It is a working example :)
+It's a great working example. :)

 ## Contributing to the Documentation
 First make sure you have Bundler: <code>gem install bundler</code>